aaqsr/cs488-project/README.md

 Nearly all the implementation details are available in the technical report or the code documentation.

+## Algorithms, data structures, and complexities

+See the documentation and technical report.

+## Platform and system dependence or independence, global constants and configurability

+The project has been tested on Mac OS 14.5 running on an M1 macbook, compiled with clang, and performs best there.
+It has also been tested on windows 11, compiled with MSVC.
+It has not been tested on Linux, although it should work there as well.

+Configurability has been specified in the sections above.

+## Input/output syntax, pre- and post-processing

+Specified in the sections above.

-## Sources
+## Acknowledgment of External Sources

 We would like to acknowledge that we relied upon the sources that have been mentioned in the code documentation, as well as the technical report.
 In addition to those sources, we would like to give credit

 ### Assets

-- The model of the goose was taken from a source online: Goose by Poly by Google [CC-BY](https://creativecommons.org/licenses/by/3.0/) via [Poly Pizza](https://poly.pizza/m/9wn3If7Qgb4).
-We modified the `.mtl` file to adapt it to our renderer.
+- The models of the goose and car were taken from a source online: Goose by Poly by Google [CC-BY](https://creativecommons.org/licenses/by/3.0/) via [Poly Pizza](https://poly.pizza/m/9wn3If7Qgb4).
+We modified the `.mtl` files to adapt it to our renderer.
 - The brick texture used by the pool and the teapot was taken from the the `.mtl` file bundled with the Utah Teapot available from the Computer Graphics department at the University of Utah.
 - The skybox we use is a colour modified version of a sky-only version of   Citrus Orchard by Dimitrios Savva and Jarod Guest, licensed under [CC0](https://polyhaven.com/license) (essentially creative commons).
 Avaialble at https://polyhaven.com/a/citrus_orchard_puresky.
+- The container texture was provided by `learnopengl.com`
+- Cornellbox was taken from the assignment

+### Code

+- We use the following open source libraries
+    - `glew`
+    - `glfw`
+    - `linalg` by Sterling Orsten
--
+    - `stb_image`

+Certain sections of code might be, at times, inspired by techniques or ideas from other sources.
+We have tried to the best of our ability to cite such sources in the documentation and apologise if any were missed by accident.

+## Caveats, bugs, cautions, assumptions

+Detailed in the technical report and the documentation.

+This is not meant to be a realistic physics simulator.
+It is meant to be fun to look at.
+Where necessary, we sacrifice accuracy for performance and/or aesthetics.

+No geese were harmed in the making of this project.
+We cannot say anything about the bottles however...

 # Objectives